codefresh-io/docs.codefresh.io/_docs/promotions/create-promotion-sequence.md

 1. [Create applications]({{site.baseurl}}//docs/deployments/gitops/create-application/#create-an-argo-cd-application)
   Applications represent the components or services to promote and deploy.
 They are the smallest unit of deployment within a promotion sequence.
-  Create a Argo CD application in Form or YAML mode.
+  Create an Argo CD application in Form or YAML mode.

 1. [Create products]({{site.baseurl}}/docs/products/create-product/)
   Products connect related applications and group them as a single entity.